Church Members’ regular giving

 It makes a huge difference to the church when people give by monthly standing order.
 This enables us to plan and budget.
 Remember with a standing order, you are in complete control of your giving and, if you need to cancel for any reason, you can easily do so directly with your bank.

-If you would like to set up a regular standing order via internet banking use this form
+If you would like to set up a regular standing order, please use the form below:

 Standing Order Form – a form to enable you to set up a monthly payment from your bank to the church.

 Gift Aid Decleration Form with notes – should be completed to accompany any one off payment to enable the church to reclaim any tax from the government.

 Parish Action was launched at the start of 2006.
 It set out its purpose to:

 “Ensure that we in the parish are aware of the social issues locally and globally and that we take practical action to help address these issues.”

 In many churches the equivalent committee is a ‘spending department’ rather than a ‘revenue raising department’.
 Parish Action’s approach is a bit different – we set out to raise the 10% of the church’s income, and to give it to our charities, rather than taking money from the church’s already stretched budgets.

 In addition to raising money, Parish Action aims to ensure we are aware of social issues locally and globally and that we take practical action to help address these issues, assisting individuals and communities in transforming and improving their current situations.